 Boerboel breeding is receiving a lot of love lately with a surge of popularity for this incredible breed.
 Boerboels are devoted dogs known for being protective when necessary, without being aggressive in normal interactions.

-We’ve contact the club and Kerri Dale, President of the American Boerboel Club, accepted to answer a few questions about the Boerboel breed, its breeding and its future.
+We’ve contacted the club and Kerri Dale, President of the American Boerboel Club, accepted to answer a few questions about the Boerboel breed, its breeding, and its future.

 Describe the Boerboel for all of us knowing very little about it!

 The Boerboel is a big, strong, athletic dog.
 Well-balanced with good muscle development, they should move swiftly and powerfully with an impressive and imposing countenance.
-They are self-assured, obedient and intelligent with a strong watchdog instinct.
-Due to the emotional nature of their bond, Boerboels fare best living as part of the family.
-Left to live completely outside and away from their humans, they can become bored, depressed and will likely occupy themselves by indulging in undesirable or destructive behavior.
+They are self-assured, obedient, and intelligent with a strong watchdog instinct.
+Due to the emotional nature of their bond, Boerboels fare the best living as part of the family.
+Left to live completely outside and away from their humans, they can become bored, depressed, and will likely occupy themselves by indulging in undesirable or destructive behavior.